oampo/yolk/README.md

 ## Tech

 Yolk is built using React.
-The Yolk rendering is
+The yoke rendering is achieved by dynamically creating SVGs.

 ## Develop Yolk